auth0/docs/articles/api/management/v2/tokens-flows.md

 ### The Validity Period

 With the previous flow the tokens never expired.
 With the new flow all Management APIv2 Tokens __expire by default after 24 hours__.
+You can [work around that](#can-i-still-get-a-non-expiring-token-), even though we do not recommend it.

 #### Why this changed